JuliaPackaging/BinDeps.jl/README.md

  	You may pass a function to validate whether or not a certain library is usable, e.g. whether or not has the correct version.
 To do so, pass a function that takes (name,handle) as an argument and returns `true` if the library is usable and `false` it not.
-The `name` argument is either an absolute path or the library name if it a global system library, while the handle is a handle that may be passed to `ccall` or `dlsym` to check library symbols or the return value of function.
+The `name` argument is either an absolute path or the library name if it is a global system library, while the handle is a handle that may be passed to `ccall` or `dlsym` to check library symbols or the return value of function.
 Note however that it is invalid to store the `handle`.
 Instead, use the `@load_dependencies` macro (see below).